The best farm-to-fork foodie pubs in Northumberland

 Not far from Alnwick, an idyllic market town with a magical castle beloved by Harry Potter fans, The Joiners Arms hits the nail on the head for country menus delivered in a cosy setting.

 Their ethos is simple – great quality food, locally sourced and lovingly prepared.
 They call it “honest, home-style cooking with a Northumbrian twist” which translates as choosing the best regional produce to create seasonal menus packed with flavour.
-Eat indoors at wooden tables or sip a glass of something cold in the pub garden on warm days then stroll five-minutes to the beach.
+One of the most popular sections of the menu is their “chippy tea” offerings, serving up dishes like North Sea haddock and locally baked stottie and butter.
+Eat indoors at wooden tables or sip a glass of something cold in the pub garden on warm days.
 All around are stunning views, rugged walks and breathtakingly beautiful beaches.

 Stay at: Keeper’s Cottage, a 1820s cottage with long views, a lovely garden and generous extras.